arindayum/food-supply-share/TECHNICAL_DOCS.md

-# Technical Documentation: Food Supply Application
+# Technical Documentation: Food Share Application

-This document provides a detailed technical overview of the Food Supply application, covering its architecture, key components, data flow, and design principles.
+This document provides a detailed technical overview of the Food Share application, covering its architecture, key components, data flow, and design principles.

 ---

 ## 1. Project Overview

-The Food Supply application is a full-stack web platform designed to connect individuals with surplus food (donors) to those who can utilize it (claimers).
+The Food Share application is a full-stack web platform designed to connect individuals with surplus food (donors) to those who can utilize it (claimers).
 It emphasizes real-time interaction, location-based discovery, and a community-driven reputation system to minimize food waste.

 ---